AI · Cross-border discovery

 AI buyer agents in cross-border procurement.

-The procurement layer that sits downstream of AI-engine citation.
-The agent reads the supplier after the buyer asks the engine.
+The procurement layer that sits downstream of AI-engine placement.
+The agent evaluates the supplier after the buyer asks the engine.

 Sister topic